mathewar/dailycheckin/README.md

 **"API key invalid"**:
 - Verify your API keys are correctly copied (no extra spaces)
-- Ensure your OpenAI account has billing enabled
+- Ensure your Gemini API key starts with "AIza" and is properly formatted
 - Check that your ElevenLabs account is active
+- Make sure the Generative Language API is enabled in Google Cloud Console

 **"No emails found"**:
 - The script looks for emails from yesterday - make sure you have unread emails from the previous day